brentarias/qhsm/README.md

     // achieves a particular target state or condition. await person.Start();

-The above code assumes the state-machine will instigate the issueing and reeiving of events.
+The above code assumes the state-machine will instigate the issueing and receiving of events.
 If the state machine requires an initial event input before reacting, then the code would be as
 follows: